 Using the metrics discussed above will help you determine which assets are worth pursuing and which ones need to be cut out in pursuit of better opportunities.
-By measuring your innovation portfolio correctly and creating predictability, you are able to minimize its exposure to risk and increase profitability.
-And, at the end of the day, a profitable portfolio is the best way to make your stakeholders happy.
+Profitable portfolios are the single way to make your stakeholders happy.

 Why Business Cases Suck and How to Fix Them